electrode-io/car-buying/instructions.md

   ### Testing
   Electrode is already setup to run tests along with `eslint` checks.
 We have already added a basic test for `Home.jsx`.
 Running the command `npm test` will run the tests for you.
   We want you to add a test for the `User.jsx` component that you just created.
 Add a new file `user.spec.jsx` under `test/client/components`.
-You can start by adding a basic test similar to the `home.spec.jsx` and refer [here](./test/client/components/user.spec.jsx) for help.
+You can start by adding a basic test similar to `home.spec.jsx`.
+Remember, in our app we set the initial state of the store as an object with the `cars` property with the value of an array of vehicle objects.
+How can you find the schema of a `vehicle` object?

+  If you get stuck, you can refer to [this file](./test/client/components/user.spec.jsx) for help.

   Congratulations!
 You've finished the main focus of today's workshop.
-Now its time to try some coding your own :-)
+Now it's time to try some coding your own 🤓

   ## Going on your own